floydhub/floyd-docs/docs/examples/dcgan.md

 ## Improving your model

 You may notice that the output does not look great.
 In fact, the algorithm have not yet learned how to correctly represent a face.
 That is because we ran the training for a small number of iterations.
 To train a fully working model, try the training step again, this time by setting the flag `--niter` to a large value, such as 300.
-In general, about 300/500 epoch(or even more, much more!) are necessary to have an accetable model.
+In general, about 300/500 epochs(or even more, much more!) are necessary to have an accetable model.
 (Note: This takes a few hours to run on the GPU instance!).
 Keep in mind that *all the class of generative networks are not neither stable nor production ready*, this is a exciting field of research and everyone can contribute with new ideas.

 ## Evaluate pre-trained models